multiprocessio/go-sqlite3-stdlib/README.md

 Continue reading for all functions, notes and examples.

-# Used by DataStation, dsq
+# Why would I use this?

-This library is used in [DataStation](https://github.com/multiprocessio/datastation) and [dsq](https://github.com/multiprocessio/dsq) to simplify data analysis in SQL.
+This library is used in [DataStation](https://github.com/multiprocessio/datastation) and [dsq](https://github.com/multiprocessio/dsq) to simplify and power data analysis in SQL.

 ![Analyzing logs with SQL in DataStation](./screenshot.png)